 Concrete crack repairs (staples) can be installed at a cost of $150 each.

-Whatever foundation repair or structural problem in Concord, call Ward Construction for a free estimate and expert opinion.
+Whatever foundation repair or structural problem in Concord, call Ward Construction for a professional estimate and expert opinion.